Emphasis Mine In Bible Verses

 "Brethren, the Scripture had to be fulfilled, which the Holy Spirit foretold by the mouth of David concerning Judas, who became a guide to those who arrested Jesus.
 (Acts 1:16 NASB)

-One very interesting example of God's foreknowledge is when Jesus told Peter what he would do within the next few hours, a prophecy that is recorded in all four Gospels (Matthew 26:34, Mark 14:30-72, Luke 22:34, and John 13:38).
+Peter One example of God's foreknowledge is when Jesus told Peter what he would do within the next few hours, -a prophecy that is recorded in all four Gospels (Matthew 26:34, Mark 14:30-72, Luke 22:34, and John 13:38).
 In Matthew's account, just three verses before the prophecy was made Jesus, partially quoting Zechariah 13:7, told the disciples

 You will all fall away because of Me this night, for it is written, 'I will strike down the shepherd, and the sheep of the flock shall be scattered.'
 (Matthew 26:31 NASB)

 In other words, He Himself would be struck down and all the disciples would desert Him.
-Upon which Peter, true to form, piped up and said he would never fall away, even if all the others did.
-Jesus then told Peter that, that very night, he would deny Jesus three times before the cock crowed.
+Upon which, true to form, Peter piped up and said he would never fall away even if all the others did.
+Jesus then told Peter that on very night he would deny Jesus three times before the cock crowed.

 Which is exactly what happened.

-Peter followed Jesus into the courtyard of the high priest, and was recognized as being with Jesus by a servant-girl .
-Peter who in all likelihood feared for his life, denied that He knew Jesus.
-Apparently hoping to make his escape, verse 71 says Peter went out to the gate where he was recognized by another servant-girl and again denied knowing Jesus.
+Peter followed Jesus into the courtyard of the high priest, and was recognized by a servant-girl as being one of Jesus' companions.
+Peter, who in all likelihood feared for his life, denied that He knew Jesus.
+Apparently hoping to make his escape, says Peter went out to the gate where he was recognized by another servant-girl and again denied knowing Jesus (Matthew 26: 71).
 As verse 73 says, a little later some bystanders came up and accused Peter of being "one of them" for even his accent revealed that he was a Galilean.
 Peter responded to this third accusation by cursing and swearing that he did not know Jesus.
-It seems that he had barely got the words out of his mouth when the cock crowed and Peter remembered Jesus' words, "Before a rooster crows, you will deny Me three times." and he went out and wept bitterly (Vs.75).
+It seems that he had barely got the words out of his mouth when the cock crowed and Peter remembered Jesus' words, "Before a rooster crows, you will deny Me three times." and he went out and wept bitterly (V. 75).

 It is sometimes said that the Lord knew Peter well enough to predict what he would do.
 While this may be true to some extent, it does not tell us how Jesus knew for certain that